ericminio/conferences/how-to-make-agile-work.md

 How often do you practice your software development skills and let the competition aside for a moment?

-Practicing coding katas solo is relevant of course.
+Practicing coding katas solo is relevant.
 Creating spaces for the team to share and learn together is critical to create a foundation for the team to build on when time for competition comes back.
 Consider coding dojos, pair-programming, mob-programming, hexagonal architecture, domain-driven design.
-Display code on a screen, refactor code in groups, compare your favourite code smells, practice your ability to identify challenging code smells[[4]] like DivergentChange or ShotgunSurgery, do a code challenge with your team… and start over!
+Refactor code in groups, compare your favourite code smells[[4]], do a code challenge with your team… and start over!

 [1]:https://martinfowler.com/bliki/FlaccidScrum.html